ChakmaShantunu/js-arrya-search-method-practice/README.md

 8. Find the User with ID = 101
 9. Find the Task That is “Pending”
 10. Find the First Product Whose Stock is 0 (Out of Stock)
+11. Find the first number that is a perfect square

 ---